MidoriSusanna/DaisyColours/README.md

 <h1>DaisyColours</h1>
 <br>
 <p> DaisyColours is a website of an art school providing art courses for adult, kids and families.
 It offers also a course dedicated to improving your social media presence online as an artist and/or preparing your digital portfolio.
-The target audience of this website is divided in three sectors:
+The target audience of this website is divided in three sectors: <br>
-1. Adults who wish to practice the art in an amateur way
+1. Adults who wish to practice the art in an amateur way <br>
-2. Kids inetersted in playing with other kids of the same age through art
+2. Kids inetersted in playing with other kids of the same age through art <br>
-3. Families interested in bonding with their kids through art and playing
+3. Families interested in bonding with their kids through art and playing <br>
 4. Adult amateurs artist interested in creating a social media presence and kickstarting their small business
 <br>
 The websiete is dedicated to private costumers (B2C) and the aim is providing information about the school courses in a simple and effective way.